Computing-Technology-Project-2024/ZeroApp/README.md

 Add documentation for your backend contribution here.
 Please update as soon as possible so the team can be on the same page.

-## Installing Dependencies
+## Initial Setup
+Create a virtual environment of your choice (Im using venv, please update your in .gitignore) and install dependencies using:
     pip install -r requirements.txt

-## Initial Setup
-Create a virtual environment of your choice (Im using venv, please update your in .gitignore).

-TO run the server using uvicorn, run this command in the root directory of the project:
+To run the server using uvicorn, run this command in the root directory of the project:
 > uvicorn application.main:app --reload

 ## Backend structure